 When I started out in my career, the key to success was having the right answers.
 If the boss had a question, he expected me to have the answer—or know where to get it.
-Those who advanced in their careers the quickest were seemingly the ones who had the most answers.
+It seemed like the ones who advanced in their careers the quickest were those with the most answers.

-If you are going to be a successful leader, you are going to have to learn how to ask good questions.
+If you’re going to be a successful leader, you are going to have to learn how to ask good questions.
 Here are seven tips for taking this skill to the next level.

 - Ask open-ended questions.
-Questions that can be answered “yes” or “no” are closed-ended questions.
+Questions you can answer “yes” or “no” are closed-ended.
 They don’t generate discussion and they rarely yield any insight.
 By asking open-ended questions, you get far more interesting insights.

 For example, instead of asking, “Are you happy with your results?” you might ask, “Why do you think you got the results you did?”
 The first question can only be answered “yes” or “no.” The second question invites reflection and starts a discussion.

-- Get behind the assumptions.
+Get behind the assumptions.
 Every business decision is based on assumptions.
-If you don’t understand these assumptions, you may, in fact, make a bad decision.
-It’s often helpful to ask yourself first—and then your colleagues—“What are we assuming in this scenario?”
+If you don’t understand these assumptions, you may make a bad decision.
+It’s often helpful to ask yourself first—and then your colleagues—”What are we assuming in this scenario?”

 Then you need to keep peeling the layers off the onion until you get comfortable with the assumptions.
 This is where people often make mistakes.
-The logic may be impeccable, but if it’s built on faulty assumptions, you’ll end up with a faulty conclusion.
+Their logic may be impeccable, but if it’s built on faulty assumptions, it will lead to a faulty conclusion.